-The Company has a revolving line of credit with a syndicate of banks of \$1.25 billion.
+The Company has a \$1.5 billion revolving line of credit with a syndicate of banks.
 This facility enables the Company to fund the large amounts of mortgages accumulated for securitization.
-In 2019, the Company extended the term of the facility by one year such that the maturity is March 2024.
+In the second quarter of 2021, the Company extended the term of the facility by two years to March 2026 and increased the commitment amount by \$250 million.
 The facility bears interest at floating rates.
-The Company has elected to undertake this debt for a number of reasons: (1) the facility provides the amount of debt required to fund mortgages originated for securitization purposes; (2) the debt is revolving and can be used and repaid as the Company requires, providing more flexibility than senior unsecured notes, which are fully drawn during their term; (3) the threeyear remaining term gives the Company a committed facility for the medium term; and (4) the cost of borrowing reflects the Company's BBB issuer rating.
+The Company has elected to undertake this debt for a number of reasons: (1) the facility provides the amount of debt required to fund mortgages originated for securitization purposes; (2) the debt is revolving and can be used and repaid as the Company requires, providing more flexibility than senior unsecured notes, which are fully drawn during their term; (3) the five-year remaining term gives the Company a committed facility for the medium term; and (4) the cost of borrowing reflects the Company's BBB issuer rating.